petrikaj/lappaa/awesome-audio-video-apps/README.md

 # Awesome Audio-to-Video Apps [![Awesome](https://awesome.re/badge.svg)](https://awesome.re)

-> A curated list of tools for turning audio into social-ready video — for musicians, artists, DJs, podcasters, and anyone who wants their audio to be seen.
+> A curated list of tools for turning voice, video, and audio into social-ready video — for musicians, artists, DJs, podcasters, and anyone who wants their audio to be seen.

 Whether you need to share a beat preview on Instagram, generate audiogram clips from a podcast, or send a voice note that people want to watch — there's a tool for you.